python-edu/01terminal_help/README.md

 2. **EDITOR variable**
-  >`$EDITOR`: An environment variable that indicates the default text editor used in the terminal.
+  >`$env:EDITOR`: An environment variable that indicates the default text editor used in the terminal.
 Many programs can use this variable, such as Git, VS Code, ipython, etc. In the `$PROFILE` file add the following entry:

   ```
-  $EDITOR = "micro"
+  $env:EDITOR = "micro"
   ```

 3. **Aliases**